decko/work-somewhere-rq/README.md

-All channels group the products published in categories that are arranged as a tree of varying depths.
+All channels group the products published in categories that are arranged as a tree of *varying depths* (from 1 to infinite levels of hierarchy).
 See version an small example below:

 - Books
   - National Literature